Frequently Asked Questions

-After you submit an application for training funds, the application will be developed into a training agreement for Panel approval.
-You can begin training as soon as your training agreement is approved by the Panel.
+After you submit an application for training funds, the application will be developed into a training contract for approval.
+You can begin training as soon as your training contract is approved by ETP.
 Generally, this entire process takes two months.
 For more information on the contracting process please review Getting Started.

-3. Can a training agreement be revised after training has started?
+3. Can a training contract be revised after training has started?

 Yes.
-If circumstances arise which affect the delivery of training, ETP staff will work with you to revise your training agreement as necessary.
+If circumstances arise, ETP staff will work with you to revise your training contract if applicable.

 4. What if the workers to be trained are covered under a union agreement?

-The union will need to write a letter stating they support the proposed training.
+You will need to submit a letter stating that your union is in support of the proposed training during the application process.

-5.Can a Contractor concurrently enroll a trainee who is currently enrolled in another ETP Agreement?
+5.Can a Contractor concurrently enroll a trainee who is currently enrolled in another ETP contract?

-Yes, ETP allows for concurrent enrollment only when a trainee is enrolled in two differently funded contracts (Core funded and Alternative funded Agreements).
+Yes, ETP allows for concurrent enrollment only when a trainee is enrolled in two differently funded contracts (Core funded and Alternative funded contracts).